-Figure 4.
-Asiatic acid
+FIGURE 4.
+Asiatic acid isolated from P. guajava

 Syzigium polyanthi (Salam)

 Syzigium polyanthi with its synonym Eugenia polyantha or Indonesian bay leaf is one of spice used in Indonesia.
 It is known as salam in Java.
-It has antioxidant activity [32].
-Three phenolic pancreatic lipase inhibitors (Figure 5) were isolated from E. polyantha.
-Although the activities of the isolated compounds were mild, the abundant content of hydroxychavicol in this spice makes it quite attractive as a food additive for the treatment and prevention of obesity [33].
+It has antioxidant activity.31 Three phenolic pancreatic lipase inhibitors (FIGURE 5) were isolated from E. polyanthi.
+Although the activities of the isolated compounds were mild, the abundant content of hydroxychavicol in this spice makes it quite attractive as a food additive for the treatment and prevention of obesity.32